vault713/wallet713/docs/usage.md

 ### Using Contacts

-To make it easier to transact with parties without having to deal with their grinbox addresses or keybase profiles, you can assign them nicknames that are stored locally in your contacts. **These contacts are stored locally on your machine and are not synced or shared with us.**
+To make it easier to transact with parties without having to deal with their epicbox addresses or keybase profiles, you can assign them nicknames that are stored locally in your contacts. **These contacts are stored locally on your machine and are not synced or shared with us.**

-To add the grinbox address `xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514` to your contacts as `faucet`:
+To add the epicbox address `zd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514` to your contacts as `faucet`:
 ```
-wallet713> $ contacts add faucet xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514
+wallet713> $ contacts add faucet zd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514
 ```

 Similarly, to add the keybase address `keybase://ignotus` to your contacts as `igno`: